Whatsapp | Call Now +966 82 52 321

 Best Time to Visit

-The mosque is generally accessible throughout the day for prayers.
+The mosque is generally accessible for prayers throughout the day.
 It is convenient to visit Masjid al-Jinn immediately before or after visiting Jannat Al-Mu’alla.
 Visiting after Fajr or Asr prayers is pleasant due to the cooler temperatures.

 Visiting with Umrah.cab